bufferapp/README/teams/mobile/Android/CI/Danger configuration.md

 There are a few main parts to how the flow above operates:

-- Dangerfile: There is a Dangerfile at the root of each of the projects.
+- **Dangerfile**: There is a Dangerfile at the root of each of the projects.
 This Dangerfile is repsonsbile for defining the

-- Gradle command: There is a custom gradle command in our root build.gradle file called ```runKtlint```, this essentially runs ktlint and lint checks for each of our modules.
+- **Gradle command**: There is a custom gradle command in our root build.gradle file called ```runKtlint```, this essentially runs ktlint and lint checks for each of our modules.

-- Bitrise script execution: In bitrise we have to run a couple of scripts in-order to get this process working:
+- **Bitrise script execution**: In bitrise we have to run a couple of scripts in-order to get this process working:

 ![architecture](https://github.com/bufferapp/README/blob/master/teams/mobile/Android/art/bitrise-danger.png?raw=true)

-- run Ktlint: We begin by executing the ktlint gradle command in our proejct
+- **Run Ktlint**: We begin by executing the ktlint gradle command in our proejct

-- Create ktlint merged report: Next we need to get each of the ktlint reports for each of our modules and merge them into a single report.
+- **Create ktlint merged report**: Next we need to get each of the ktlint reports for each of our modules and merge them into a single report.
 We also adjust the file paths here so that the github paths are correct for commenting.

-- Create Android lint merged report: Then we need to get each of the android lint reports for each of our modules and merge them into a single report.
+- **Create Android lint merged report**: Then we need to get each of the android lint reports for each of our modules and merge them into a single report.
 We also adjust the file paths here so that the github paths are correct for commenting.

-- Copy reports to depoly path: Next we copy the generated files so that they are accessible by our dangerfile
+- **Copy reports to depoly path**: Next we copy the generated files so that they are accessible by our dangerfile

-- Run danger: Finally, run the danger task.
+- **Run danger**: Finally, run the danger task.
 This task will then make use of the files mentioned above.
 In the danger file we also have a custom script which performs diffs on added / modified files to check testing status and notify the PR author of this.